ericblandet/django_blog/README.md

 # Django blog

+## Description

-It's a really simple blog site built with Django and class based views.
+It's a really simple blog site built with Django and class based views, including dealing with medias inside the articles.
 It allows listing and accessing articles for unlogged users.
 The admin can read, create, update, delete the articles.

-Imagined to be deployed with python anywhere for example.
+Could be deployed with pythonAnywhere for example.